- General workflow

 If you require lots of preprocessing, such as extracting features from text, creating artificial features from incoming data and/or processing categorical data, you need to make sure the exact same process is done at prediction time!

-My recommendation for this is: wrap the whole preprocessing code into a single method and call that very same method at training and prediction times.
+Important: Wrap the whole preprocessing/classification code into just a few methods and call those at training and prediction times.

 This is especially true for categorical data and one-hot-encoding with